DimitrisPavlou/Histogram-Equalization-Of-Image/README.md

-# Histogram-Equalization-Of-Image
-#
-Implemented the classic algorithm for global histogram equalization and also the algorithm for adaptive histogram equalization.
+## 🌈 Project Overview

+This project implements two fundamental **image enhancement algorithms** based on histogram equalization:

+1. **Global Histogram Equalization (HE)**
+   - Adjusts the contrast of the entire image based on its global histogram.

+2. **Adaptive Histogram Equalization (AHE)**
+   - Enhances contrast locally by applying histogram equalization to contextual regions of the image.

+---

+## ⚙️ Implementation Notes

-One note for the ahe algorithm is that I have not (yet) implemented the border cases so some discontinuities are obvious between inner contextual regions and border contextual regions are obvious.
+- The **AHE algorithm** does not yet handle border cases, which may lead to visible discontinuities between inner contextual regions and border contextual regions.
-I have also provided the test images I used to check the validity of the algorithms.
-In the demo.py file I use the input_img.png image , but you can change it.
-Be carefull of the dimensions of the images and the contextual regions.
-The ahe algorithm assumes that the dimensions of the contextual regions divide perfectly the dimensions of the original image.
-If thats not the case , an Assertion Exception will be raised prompting to change the dimensions.

-The algorithms are writen in Python using numpy but I have writen from scratch 2 functions , image_histogram to count the frequency of the values of the pixels and cumsum.
+- The algorithm assumes that the image dimensions are **perfectly divisible by the contextual region size**.
+  - If this condition is not met, an **AssertionError** will be raised.

+---

+## 📂 Usage

+- A demo script (`demo.py`) is provided.
+- By default, it uses the `input_img.png` file.
+You can replace this with your own images.
+- **Important:** Ensure that the chosen contextual region size divides the image dimensions evenly.

+---

+## 🛠️ Implementation Details

+- Written in **Python** using **NumPy**.
+- Includes two helper functions written from scratch:
+  - `image_histogram` → counts the frequency of pixel values.
+  - `cumsum` → computes the cumulative sum needed for histogram equalization.

+---

+## 🖼️ Test Images

+A set of **test images** is included to validate and demonstrate the algorithms.